alex/bagel/docs/features/persistent-datastructures.rst

 Persistent Data Structures
 ==========================

-Bagel includes several collection data types, which are homogenous groupings of multiple other values.
-All of Bagel's builtin collections are :term:`persistent`, which means their contents can't be changed, but they do have operations for getting a copy of themselves some changes.
+Bagel includes several collection data types, which are homogeneous groupings of multiple other values.
+All of Bagel's built-in collections are :term:`persistent`, which means their contents can't be changed, but they do have operations for getting a copy of themselves some changes.

-The simplest of Bagel's datastructures is the ``List``, they have a builtin syntax for creation::
+The simplest of Bagel's data structures is the ``List``, they have a built-in syntax for creation::

     l = [1, 2, 3, 4]